Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Preparing Your Home

-Whether you’re bringing home a juvenile puppy or a fully trained pet, you'll need to prepare almost the same way.
-If it’s the first time the dog is going to be in your home, expect an adjustment period.
+Whether bringing home a juvenile puppy or a fully trained pet, you'll need to prepare almost the same way.
+If it’s the first time the dog will be in your home, expect an adjustment period.

 Put Away Breakables and Precious Items